kobezzza/enchanted-curly/README.md

 # eslint-plugin-curly

-A set of more customizable rules for eslint/curly than original rules.
+A set of more customizable rules for eslint/curly.

 ## Installation